 Note: This is a sponsored post written by Darren Perkins of Red Drum Music Studios

-Caring for your drums doesn’t have to entail a lot of work.
+Regardless of whether you’re learning to play regular or conga drums and you have your own set, you need to learn how to properly care for your drums.
+However, it doesn’t have to entail a lot of work.
 Like all things we consider precious in our lives, all we need is to employ a little bit of understanding and appreciation of the value of maintaining a drum kit’s optimal functioning so we can truly enjoy the many benefits of playing the drums.
 There are many ways in which serious drummers take care of their gears.
 However, we have broken these down into simpler concepts to make it easier for you.
 Here are 5 ways to maintain your drum kit.

 1. Regularly Clean Your Drums